KaliedaRik/Scrawl-canvas/docs/reference/sc-dom-artefacts.md

 + [mixin/dom.js](../source/mixin/dom.html) - shared artefact object functionality
 + [mixin/position.js](../source/mixin/position.html) - for managing position  functionality

-## Scrawl-canvas stacks
+## Scrawl-canvas Stacks
 The key purpose of SC is to position graphical entitys onto a `<canvas>` element, in a given order, so that those entitys build some form of graphical representation, chart, imagery, infographic, artwork (etc) that can be displayed as part of a web page.
 More information can be found in the [positioning system page](sc-positioning.html) in the Runbook.

 **SC extends this positioning system to the DOM.** An HTML element can be included in the SC ecosystem to act as a space in the web page where that element's direct child elements can be positioned, manipulated and animated using SC functionality.

-### A brief history of SC stacks
+### A brief history of SC Stacks
-SC stacks started as a concept to position HTML elements - in particular elements that could be used to control canvas displays and animations - directly over a `<canvas>` element.
+Stacks started as a concept to position HTML elements - in particular elements that could be used to control canvas displays and animations - directly over a `<canvas>` element.

 This was necessary because the normal way of positioning such elements over a parent element (for instance: mark the parent as `position: relative` and the child as `position: absolute`) does not work with `<canvas>` elements.
 Instead, dev-users would have to place the `<canvas>` element in a containing element (usually a `<div>` element) and mark that container as relatively positioned, with the canvas and any other direct child elements becoming absolutely positioned.

 From that initial idea, it was only a short conceptual step to get SC to manage child element positions in the same way as it already managed graphical entity positioning in the canvas display - using absolute and relative start coordinates, positioning by reference to other artifacts, etc.

-SC stacks also offered repo-devs an easy way to introduce functionality to the canvas display which the Canvas API did not (and still doesn't) offer.
+Stacks also offered repo-devs an easy way to introduce functionality to the canvas display which the Canvas API did not (and still doesn't) offer.
 For example: [perspective](https://developer.mozilla.org/en-US/docs/Web/CSS/perspective) - rather than engage in complex mathematics to mimic the appearance of perspective in a canvas scene, dev-users could instead rotate the `<canvas>` element in 3d space to quickly achieve the same effect.
 See test demos [DOM-013](../../demo/dom-013.html) and [DOM-015](../../demo/dom-015.html) for examples of this functionality in action.

-Today SC stacks are tightly integrated into the SC ecosystem.
-SC stacks, like Canvas wrappers, take part in the [SC Display cycle](sc-animation-systems.html) and use the same functionality to add [SC event listeners](sc-events-signals.html) to their DOM elements.
-And an SC stack's direct child elements get wrapped into SC artefact objects (called Element) and tracked in the SC library just like graphical entity objects.
+Today Stacks are tightly integrated into the SC ecosystem.
+Stacks, like Canvas wrappers, take part in the [SC Display cycle](sc-animation-systems.html) and use the same functionality to add [SC event listeners](sc-events-signals.html) to their DOM elements.
+And an Stack's direct child elements get wrapped into SC artefact objects (called Element) and tracked in the SC library just like graphical entity objects.

 ### HTML elements that can become Stack or Element artefacts
 Messing with the web page DOM can become, well, messy.
 SC makes a best effort towards minimising this messiness - in part - by limiting the types of HTML elements which can be wrapped in SC artefact objects.
 These limitations get defined in the [helper/shared-vars.js](../source/helper/shared-vars.html) file.
 + **HTML elements that can be wrapped as Stack artefacts:** `<article>`, `<aside>`, `<div>`, `<footer>`, `<header>`, `<main>`, `<nav>`, `<section>`.
 + **HTML elements that can be wrapped as Element artefacts:** `<a>`, `<address>`, `<article>`, `<aside>`, `<audio>`, `<blockquote>`, `<button>`, `<details>`, `<div>`, `<dl>`, `<embed>`, `<fencedframe>`, `<figure>`, `<footer>`, `<form>`, `<h1>`, `<h2>`, `<h3>`, `<h4>`, `<h5>`, `<h6>`, `<header>`, `<hgroup>`, `<iframe>`, `<img>`, `<input>`, `<main>`, `<math>`, `<menu>`, `<meter>`, `<nav>`, `<object>`, `<ol>`, `<output>`, `<p>`, `<picture>`, `<pre>`, `<progress>`, `<search>`, `<section>`, `<select>`, `<svg>`, `<table>`, `<textarea>`, `<ul>`, `<video>`.

-`<canvas>` elements can also be part of an SC stack, with the same positioning functionality as afforded to Element objects.
-They cannot be their own SC stack.
+`<canvas>` elements can also be part of an Stack, with the same positioning functionality as afforded to Element objects.
+They cannot be their own Stack.

-SC stacks can also (in theory) include other SC stacks - nested stacks - though repo-devs don't currently test such functionality.
+SC stacks can also (in theory) include other Stacks - nested stacks - though repo-devs don't currently test such functionality.

 ### CSS considerations
 The functionality that handles the transfer of artefact object state (position, rotation, etc) into the page DOM can be found in the [mixin/dom.js](../source/mixin/dom.html) file.
 This work happens as part of the [SC Display cycle](sc-animation-systems.html), and is achieved through [inline CSS updates](https://www.freecodecamp.org/news/inline-style-in-html/).
 Note that this may occasionally come into conflict with other JS libraries that use inline styling as part of their functionality; it's up to dev-users to manage and mitigate any such conflicts that arise.